nemtallahdaher/vm-portgroup-segment/README.md

 vmseg.ps1 works on each VM and each interface at one time.
 This is a little slow and inefficient.

 vmseg-2.ps1 works on all interfaces that match a certain portgroup from the CSV file.
-This much faster and more efficent.
+This is a bit more efficent.

 vmseg-3.ps1 works per host rather than per cluster.
 A file called host.txt is created in your Documents directory and it will keep track of completed hosts.

+vmseg-4.ps1 similar to vmseg-2, works on all interfaces that match a certain portgroup from the CSV file.
+This is much faster and more efficent than vmseg-2.